HARVARD DANCE CENTER

 Dance has existed in various forms at Harvard University and Radcliffe College, from social dances to master classes, since the late 1890s.
 In 1964 Radcliffe appointed Claire Mallardi, Dance Director Emerita, to develop dance into a full-scale program.
 The Dance Program has been a dynamic part of the Office for the Arts (OFA) since 1973, and became a part of the Faculty of Arts and Sciences in 1999.
 Elizabeth Bergmann, former Chair of the University of Michigan’s Dance Department, served as Director of the Dance Program from 2000 until 2011, while also a Lecturer in the Committee on Dramatic Arts.
 Under her leadership and signaling a burgeoning presence of dance on campus, the Dance Program moved to a dedicated dance space, the Harvard Dance Center, at 66 Garden Street, which houses two studios – the main studio converts to a theater where Dance events, annual Department performances, Emerging Student Choreographer Showings, and student-led dance company residencies are held.
 A third Dance studio is located at 74 Mt.
 Auburn Street.

-Jill Johnson, Dance Director and Senior Lecturer on Theater, Dance & Media, aims to honor the legacy of Dance at Harvard and advance dance knowledge and literacy on campus with an evolving vision for dance studies at Harvard.
+Jill Johnson, Dance Director and Senior Lecturer on Theater, Dance & Media, aims to honor the legacy of Dance at Harvard while advancing dance knowledge and literacy on campus, and with an evolving vision for dance studies at Harvard.